India supports Philippines in upholding its national sovereignty: EAM Jaishankar

 "In our case probably it is more than many other countries normally would have," he said.

+He also briefed him about the Indian Navy’s deployments in the Red Sea and the Arabian Sea to counter ongoing threats.

+"And he himself has spoken about the rescue of MV True Confidence by one of our ships, INS Kolkata.
+And there have been some other instances, I think since then, MV, Lila Norfolk, as well which involved some crew from the Philippines," Jaishankar said.

-The partnership between India and the Philippines also has a larger context in terms of the engagement with the ASEAN.
+The partnership between India and the Philippines also has a larger context in terms of the engagement with the ASEAN, Jaishankar said.

+"We look forward to its steering India-ASEAN cooperation, especially in regard to reviewing the trade agreement, building connectivity and deepening people-to-people contacts," he said.

 Jaishankar said as the two nations move towards the 75th anniversary of the establishment of diplomatic relations, he is confident that there is much more that awaits them.
 PTI NSA AKJ NSA NSA